paweljw/bookstore-frontend/README.md

 # bookstore-frontend

+⚠️ This repository is no longer maintained, and remains here for reference purposes.

-> Frontend for https://github.com/paweljw/bookstore-backend app, built for a series of articles [on my blog](https://paweljw.github.io/tags/#vue-frontend-series-list).
+Frontend for https://github.com/paweljw/bookstore-backend app, built for a series of articles [on my blog](https://paweljw.github.io/tags/#vue-frontend-series-list).

 ## Build Setup